2015 Paradise Jam: Island Division

 In the first round of the Island division Rutgers took on Tulane.
 Rutgers pulled out to a 10-point lead by the end of the first quarter and extended the lead each successive quarter to win 75–51.'
 Kahleah Copper of Rutgers was the high scorer with 28 points.
 Virginia played Green Bay in the other game, the.
 Cavaliers fell behind by 12 points at the end of the first quarter but outscored the Phoenix 22–7 in the third quarter and held on to win 68–59.
 Mikayla Venson was the high score the Cavaliers with 25 points, while Tesha Buck scored 24 points for Green Bay.

 In the second round, Green Bay took on Tulane.
 The Phoenix opened up a one-point lead at the end of the first quarter and extended it to four points by halftime, Green Bay continued to outscore the Green Wave in the final two periods to win 79–58.
 Rutgers took on Virginia,. the score was tied at the end of the first quarter, and the Scarlet Knights took a two-point lead into halftime.
 The scoring was close again in the third quarter but Rutgers outscored Virginia 18–11 in the final quarter to win 60–48.
-Kahleah Copper was again the high score for Rutgers with 21 points.
+Kahleah Copper was again the high scorer for Rutgers with 21 points.

 Rutgers took on Green Bay for the Island division championship.
 Green Bay led by six at the end of the first quarter and while outscored in the second quarter maintained a small lead at halftime.
 Rutgers chipped away at the lead and was within one point at the end of the third quarter.
 But the fourth quarter belonged to the Scarlet Knights as they outscored Green Bay 20 to 8 to capture the Island division championship 54–43.
 Kayleah Cooper of Rutgers was named Island division MVP.
 In the consolation round, Tulane took on Virginia.
 Tulane had a nine-point lead at the end of the first quarter but Virginia came back and cut the lead to one at halftime.
 Virginia outscored Tulane in the third quarter and held a three-point lead at the end of the third quarter, but Tulane came back in the fourth quarter outscoring Virginia 25–17 to win 67–62.